polkafoundry/polkadocs/docs/guide/README.md

 }
 ```

-The `;` package's `validate` method will throws if it encounters erros, so we don't need to throw manually.
+The `;` package's `validate` function will throws if it encounters errors, so we don't need to throw manually.
 It will return the sanitized value on success.

 ::: tip
 The 'magic' `;` module is in fact an alias to `@iceteachain/utils/utils` package.
 It also exports some other handy functions.